FREQUENTLY ASKED QUESTIONS

 The Support Center can only provide insurance for the trainee.

-Trainees receive a stipend for 12 month that funds insurance, travel to orientation, and $7,500-$10,000 for research project expenses,
+Trainees receive a stipend for 12 months, travel to orientation in Bethesda, MD, and $7,500-$10,000 for research project expenses.
+US trainees receive emergency medical insurance during their fellowship.

 Stipend amounts for international trainees are based on corresponding salaries for researchers within their home country.
 Stipends for US trainees are based on degree level + post graduate training.